Hero Image

 BS to DNP — Doctor of Nursing Practice

-Southern Adventist University’s BSN to Doctor of Nursing Practice program is designed for registered nurses who have completed a Bachelor of Science in Nursing and wish to progress seamlessly to a doctoral degree without completing a separate MSN.
-This Christ-centered program prepares advanced practice nurses for leadership, clinical excellence, and innovation in healthcare while offering flexible pathways tailored to professional goals.
+Designed for registered nurses to progress seamlessly to a doctoral degree without completing a separate Master of Science in Nursing degree.
+Prepares advanced practice nurses for leadership, clinical excellence, and innovation in healthcare while offering flexible pathways tailored to professional goals.

 Program Highlights

-• Completed in approximately 3 years of full-time study
+• Completed in approximately three years of full-time study

-• Allows students to bypass the MSN degree
+• Allows BSN graduates to bypass MSN degree

 • Offers flexible full-time and part-time enrollment options